uunnxx/drafts/notes/ANIME.md

 __ANIME / MANGA:__
-- Aharen-san wa Hakarenai
-- The Greatest Demon Lord Is Reborn as a Typical Nobody

 | Title                                                             | want to watch | watched | watching | dropped |  notes  | lovely? |
 |-------------------------------------------------------------------|:-------------:|:-------:|:--------:|:-------:|:-------:|:-------:|